yottaawesome/onyx32/README.md

-# Onyx32
+# Onyx32 GUI

 ## Introduction

-Onyx32 is a simple experimental Win32 wrapper written in C++ that is currently in development.
+Onyx32 is a simple experimental Win32 framework written in C++ that is currently in development.
 It's intended to take advantage of newer C++ features.
 The project initially started as a means for me to learn newer C++ features while also exploring the Win32 API.

+This particular repository reflects the GUI library of Onyx32.

+## Using the library

+*TODO: add instructions!*

 ## Status